aukspot/dles/README.md

 # (4) Install requirements.txt
 pip install -r requirements.txt

-# For subsequent times in the same development environment, only steps (1) and (3) are necessary, with (4) only needed when requirements.txt changes.
+# For subsequent times in the same development environment,
+# only steps (1) and (3) are necessary.
+# Step (4) is needed when requirements.txt changes.
 ```

 After making changes to `dles.json`, make sure you're in `src/python` and run the `main.py` script: